jaxxstorm/leebriggs.co.uk/_posts/2017-03-12-kubernetes-flexvolumes.md

 * The example is written in bash, which isn't great at manipulating JSON
 * It uses LVM, which isn't exactly multi host compatible

 The first point is easily solved, by writing a driver in a language with JSON parsing built in.
-There are a few flexvolume drivers popping up in [Go](https://golang.org/) - [I wrote one](https://github.com/jaxxstorm/ploop-flexvol) for [ploop](https://openvz.org/Ploop) in Go using a [library](https://github.com/jaxxstorm/flexvolume) which was written to ease the process, but there are  others:
+There are a few FlexVolume drivers popping up in [Go](https://golang.org/) - [I wrote one](https://github.com/jaxxstorm/ploop-flexvol) for [ploop](https://openvz.org/Ploop) in Go using a [library](https://github.com/jaxxstorm/FlexVolume) which was written to ease the process, but there are  others:

 * Github user [TonyZuo](https://github.com/tonyzou/) has written a couple of interesting ones.
 One  for [DigitalOcean](https://www.digitalocean.com/) and one for [Packet](https://www.packet.net/).
-Check them out [here](https://github.com/tonyzou/flexvolumes)
+Check them out [here](https://github.com/tonyzou/FlexVolumes)
 * There's a [Rancher Flexvolume](https://github.com/rancher/rancher-flexvol) for those using Rancher
-* Finally, one very interesting one is this [Vault Flexvolume](https://github.com/fcantournet/kubernetes-flexvolume-vault-plugin) which can map [Vault](https://vaultproject.io) to directories inside containers.
+* Finally, one very interesting one is this [Vault Flexvolume](https://github.com/fcantournet/kubernetes-FlexVolume-vault-plugin) which can map [Vault](https://vaultproject.io) to directories inside containers.

 All of this deals with mapping single, static volumes into containers, but there is more.
 Currently, you have to manually provision the volumes you use before spinning up a pod, and as you start to create more and more volumes, you may want to deal with [Persistent Volumes](https://kubernetes.io/docs/user-guide/persistent-volumes/) to have a process that automatically creates the volumes for you.
-My next post will detail how you can _use_ these flexvolumes in a custom provisioner which resembles the persistent volumes in AWS and GCE!
+My next post will detail how you can _use_ these FlexVolumes in a custom provisioner which resembles the persistent volumes in AWS and GCE!